AndreasGraeff/contentbox-gallerybuilder/README.md

 The image in your page are rendered into a html table.
 You can choose the number of rows and the number of columns in your gallery.
 To have an equal view for both images in landscape and portrait format, the table cells are squared rendered.
 You can set the height/width of a cell in the global settings, available via the settings button on the right of the GalleryBuilder admin view.

+--
+Good practice:
+for the slug, if you have non standard ascii letters, first create the title like the slug (with normal) Since the slug ist unique, you cannot change the slug for a gallery after creation.

 ##TODO
 - build lightbox for bootstrap